Succinct Explanations With Cascading Decision Trees: Experiments

-We compare the performance of the proposed cascading decision trees algorithm to the performance of the classic decision trees algorithm with various bounds on the depth of the learned tree.
 We quantify algorithm performance using five-fold cross validation, and randomly shuffle the datasets.
-The maximum depth of the cascading decision trees algorithm is uniformly set to three in all tests.
-The threshold in cascading decision trees algorithm is set to a fixed number 0.8.
+The maximum depth of the Cascading Decision Trees algorithm is uniformly set to two in all tests.
+The $\theta$ in Cascading Decision Trees algorithm is set to vary from 0.5 to 0.9 based on the percentage of positive samples in the dataset.
+We ran all experiments on a Macbook Pro with an Inter i7 CPU and 16GB of RAM.

 \para{Explainability.} The shorter an explanation, the more comprehensible that explanation is to users~\cite{QUINLAN1987221,HUYSMANS2011141,knowledge00Pazzani}.
-The ability to clearly explain the output of machine learning models is critical to their acceptance and use in practice, an idea summarize by~\cite{HUYSMANS2011141} - ``Larger representations result in a decrease in user's answer accuracy and a decrease in user's confidence to the model.''
+Larger representations result in a decrease in both user's answer accuracy and confidence in the model itself~\cite{HUYSMANS2011141}.